Search

 27.05.2024 | KPMG Law Insights

-Agreement on ecodesign regulation: products to become more sustainable
+Ecodesign regulation: products should become more sustainable

-Expected scope of application of the new Ecodesign Regulation
+Scope of the new Ecodesign Regulation

 The Ecodesign Regulation will apply to almost all product categories in the foreseeable future.
 Foodstuffs, animal feed, medicinal products and living organisms as well as motor vehicles are excluded.
 The regulation thus creates a harmonized framework for defining requirements for certain product groups in order to not only make them more energy and resource efficient – as provided for in the previous Ecodesign Directive from 2009 – but also to improve their durability, reliability, reusability, retrofittability and reparability and to make them easier to recycle and maintain.